 HomePod Mini vs. HomePod Buyer's Guide

-This month, Apple unveiled the HomePod mini as the first addition to the popular HomePod lineup, with a new spherical design and the S5 chip.
+In 2020, Apple unveiled the HomePod mini as the first addition to the popular HomePod lineup, with a new spherical design and the S5 chip.
 With a more affordable price tag of just $99, HomePod mini is a much more accessible and versatile HomePod in a compact design.

 Comparing the HomePod and HomePod mini